CYCLING PERFORMANCE TIPS

 Intervals are more effective when:

-Intensity, not the frequency or duration of interval training is the secret behind success with interval training.
+It is intensity of intervals, not frequency or duration, that is the key to a successful interval training program.
 A study of a 10 week interval training program found the following in a group of cyclists (all groups started off the study with a with a base of 40 minutes of intervals 6 times a week):

 However, there are also ramifications of decreasing total exercise volumes (that is the total number of hours on the bike per week) which can result in a decrease in endurance (defined as time to exhaustion riding at 75% VO2max).
 Thus it is the combination of intensity of exercise (best achieved with intervals) and total time on the bike (or volume) of exercise (from the long slow distance rides) that determines a cyclist's overall performance in an event or on a longer ride.